 Because the load on the bar increases, the repetitions per set decreases.
 However, the total volume should only be slightly less when compared to Hypertrophy training.

 Either way, the weight needs to be challenging.
-Heavy weights will cause neural adaptations in your central nervous system to develop maximal strength.

 How heavy should the weight be?